bovrhovn/azure-search-lang-synonym-sample/README.md

 # Azure Cognitive Search - demo about using Azure Search to query keywords

-Sample includes creating and filling in data, including fuzzy search,field limited text and language translation service to have the ability to search in multiple languages as well.
+Sample includes creating index, filling that with random data, leveraging basic search functionality. including fuzzy search,field limited text, doing language translation with [Azure Translation service](https://azure.microsoft.com/en-us/services/cognitive-services/translator/) to implement the ability to search in multiple languages as well, doing [synonym maps](https://github.com/bovrhovn/azure-search-lang-synonym-sample/tree/synonyms) for multiple related terms search and implementing [custom analyzers](https://github.com/bovrhovn/azure-search-lang-synonym-sample/tree/analyzers) to transform tokenization of special text.

 ## Demo Walkthrough

-In order for the demo to work, you will need an active subscription for cloud platform [Azure](https://azure.com).
+In order for the demo to work, you will need an active subscription for [Azure](https://azure.com) cloud platform.
+Trial or [Azure Pass](https://www.microsoftazurepass.com/) or [MSDN](https://visualstudio.microsoft.com/subscriptions/) are valid as well.

 Demo requires 2 services in order to test the functionality:
 - [Azure Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search)